LT-IntroToAI-SY2526/assignment-0-EnggyP/writeup.md

 **2. Explain what "committing and pushing" means in your own words.
 Why are these steps important?**

-Committing means saving the changes that the individual has made on a project, keeping it locally for only those who have access to it, in which they can also write a message to remind themselves on what they need to finish or what is in progress.
-Pushing means sharing the changes with other people online on GitHub so they can see the work.
+Committing and pushing means saving the changes that the individual has made on a project, keeping it locally for only those who have access to it, in which they can also write a message to remind themselves on what they need to finish or what is in progress.
+It also means sharing the changes with other people online on GitHub so they can see the work.
 These steps are important because they help keep a record of the progess in the projects and save our work carefully without having the risk to restart.

 **3. What is a repository and what does it contain?**